-The bars in Budapest generally fall into two categories: there are low-priced, bare-bones ruin bars on the one hand, and posh cocktail bars on the other.
-The in-between territory is noticeably thin.
-You know, a laid-back bar to pop into after a long day’s of work for a well-deserved highball of scotch and soda.
-And this is where Nappali, which tranlates to "living room," comes into play.
+The bars in Budapest generally fall into two categories: there are low-priced, bare-bones drinking joints on the one hand, and hip cocktail, wine, or craft beer bars on the other.
+The in-between territory is noticeably thin: a laid-back bar to pop into after a long day’s of work for a well-deserved highball of scotch and soda.
+And this is what Nappali, which tranlates to "living room," excels at.

-This snug place has all the components of a cozy living room — bookshelves, dense carpeting, leather armchairs, plus the obligatory Thonet chairs that no self-respecting Central European household can escape.
+This snug place has all the components of a cozy living room — bookshelves, dense carpeting, leather armchairs, and the obligatory Thonet chairs that no self-respecting Central European household can escape.
 But here's the twist: there's also ceiling-high shelves packed with premium bottles of spirits, mostly whisky.
 Think aged single malts like Oban, Lagavulin, and Glenmorangie, but also Japanese (Nikka, Hibiki), and other rare labels.
-An additional perk is that Nappali is tucked away on a side street, so it isn't run over by unwanted tourists.
+An additional perk: Nappali is tucked away on a side street, so it isn't run over by tourists of the unfavored kind.